anl13369/Group-7-Project-2/README.md

 We altered the dataset to exclude the notes column, finding that most of the observations did not report a value.
 Across all the rows, only one row contained a single piece of quantitative data.
 The data set also lacks a clear explanation of what the value achieves or reports, meaning that the column lacks analytical value.

-Other alterations include the formulas used to analyze the data.
-These are:

-We created a calculated ratio of deductions to revenue to determine what percent of promotions made up total gross revenue.
-This calculation was performed in order to determine that magnitude of impact

-We created another calculated ratio in which we looked at wages to winnings.
-This was performed by dividing Wagers by Patron Winnings.

 # Analysis and Results:
 **1. Which licensees rely most heavily on promotional deductions relevant to the revenue?**